TimPasquini/BladesInTheDarkGenerators/README.md

 rolls across multiple tables.
 Ideally this makes your narrative seamless during the occasions where a GM needs something on the fly.

-The generator outputs are loosly inspired from Dwarf Fortress's presentation when describing procedurally generated content.
-Due to tense, plurality, and other issues of language, sentences may sometimes still require a bit of creative interpreation.
+The generator outputs are loosely inspired from Dwarf Fortress's presentation when describing procedurally generated content.
+Due to tense, plurality, and other issues of language, sentences may sometimes still require a bit of creative interpretation.

 Feel free to make suggestions or report errors!

 Stand-alone Instructions:
-You only need the "executable" folder and it's contents to run the generator.
-Just double-click the .exe to run.
+The executable has been removed due to it throwing anti-virus warnings.
+I used PyInstaller to compile and googling shows it's a common false-positive that occurs with this compiler.
+I cannot verify what happens inside of PyInstaller so out of an abundance of caution the .exe will be removed.
+If you really want it you can find it in older commits, but it is missing features and you use at your own risk.
+I will investigate a new way to compile the code to an executable, but for now you'll need python or you can see if one of the forks has a solution for you.

 ![generator_screenshot](https://user-images.githubusercontent.com/70915299/126913351-a50b0d98-91db-48f0-881f-d1063ef5a674.PNG)